danielzfranklin/poppler-rs/poppler-sys/README.md

 ## Features

 - `generate-bindings`
-    If unset (default), the bindings from `build/vendored_bindings` will be copied to `OUTPUT_DIR` and be used as actual bindings.
+    If unset (default), the bindings from `src/vendored_bindings` will be used.
-    If set, new bindings will be generated into `OUTPUT_DIR` and they will be used as actual bindings.
-Also, they will be copied into `build/vendored_bindings` (replacing the vendored bindings).
+    if set, new bindings will be generated into `OUTPUT_DIR` and they will be used as actual bindings.
+Also, they will be copied into (overwriting) `src/vendored_bindings`.
 - `glib-api` (implicit, TODO)
 - `qt5-api` (TODO)
 - `cpp-api` (TODO)